Updated April 7, 2023

 The good news is there are a variety of steps you can take to better promote your manufacturing company and draw in the talent you need.

 Read on to learn about some of the problems the industry is facing and how you can work to boost your business through manufacturing marketing!

 What Issues Are Manufacturers Facing?

 Some of the problems that manufacturers are facing when it comes to hiring include the following:

 - Skilled Worker Shortage – 75% of manufacturing companies have recently seen a significant shortage of skilled workers, and 80% have seen such shortage levels of highly skilled workers, as shown in a study by The Manufacturing Institute

-- Perception of the Field – Despite manufacturing being on the cutting edge of many forms of technology, many younger workers are drawn to other fields in tech, with one study showing 52% of teens seeing manufacturing as a “declining field” and expressing little interest in it
+- Perception of the Field – Despite manufacturing being on the cutting edge of many forms of technology, many younger workers are drawn to other fields in tech, with one study showing 52% of teens see manufacturing as a “declining field” and express little interest in it

 - An Aging Workforce – Baby boomers who are retiring are projected to leave an estimated 10 million jobs vacant by 2020, with the younger workers needed to replace them being difficult to find